-If you are traveling in Europe with a large vehicle such as a large van or motorhome, I recommend taking a special GPS for motorhomes.
-You’re going to avoid getting through narrow streets or routes with bridges or low tunnels.
+If you travel in Europe with a large vehicle such as a large van or motorhome, I recommend taking a special GPS for motorhomes.
+You’ll avoid getting through narrow streets or routes with bridges or low tunnels.

 In my opinion, I prefer TomTom over Garmin because I’ve had the Garmin car, and I wouldn’t say I like it… but …to each his own.